atiqahhhamzah/SweetOnion/README.md

 _Message Sent to Node_: AES[AES[message + DesinationIP] + RSA[Node3_AESKey] + Node3_IP] + RSA[Node2_AESKey]

-Node 2 uses its private RSA key to obtain the AES Key, and then uses that AES Key to encrypt the remaining contents.
+Node 2 uses its private RSA key to obtain the AES Key, and then uses that AES Key to decrypt the remaining contents and obtain the next node's IP.
 The result is:

 _Message Node 2 Sends to Node 3_: AES[message + DesinationIP] + RSA[Node3_AESKey]